Taut submanifolds are algebraic

-To achieve the goal, on the one hand we continue to explore the property that certain multiplicity sets are of finite ends as studied in~\cite{CCJ}.
-On the other we employ Morse-Bott theory~\cite{Bt} and further real algebraic geometry in conjunction with Ozawa's theorem~\cite{Oz} to obtain, in the hypersurface case, a fine structure of the set where the principal multiplicities are not locally constant.
-As a byproduct, the crucial local finiteness property that is decisive in~\cite{CCJ} for establishing that a taut submanifold is algebraic falls out.

-It is more convenient to prove that a taut submanifolds in the sphere is real algebraic, though occasionally we will switch back to Euclidean space when it is more convenient for the argument.
+It is more convenient to prove that a taut submanifold in the sphere is real algebraic, though occasionally we will switch back to Euclidean space when it is more convenient for the argument.
 Since a spherical distance function $d_p (q) = \cos^{-1} (p \cdot q)$ has the same critical points as the Euclidean height function $\ell_p (q) = p \cdot q$, for $p,q \in S^n$, a compact submanifold $M \subset S^n$ is taut if and only if it is {\em tight}, i.e., every nondegenerate height function $\ell_p$ has the total Betti number $\beta (M, {\mathbb Z}_2)$ of critical points on $M$.
 We will use both $d_p$ and $\ell_p$ interchangeably, whichever is more convenient for our argument.

 Our proof is based on the {\em local finiteness property}~\cite[Definition 7]{CCJ} that played the decisive role for a taut submanifold to be algebraic when its dimension is $\leq 4$.
 This property is parallel in spirit to the Riemann extension theorem in complex variables.
 Namely, let ${\mathcal G}$ (i.e., the first letter of the word "good") be the subset of a taut hypersurface $M$ where the principal multiplicities are locally constant, and let ${\mathcal G}^c$ be its complement in $M$.
 Let $S\subset{\mathcal G}^c$ be closed in $M$; $S$ is typically a set difficult to manage.
 If $M\setminus S$ is well-behaved to have finitely many connected components, and moreover, each $x\in {\mathcal G}^c\setminus S$ has a small neighborhood $U$ in $M$ for which ${\mathcal G}\cap U$ is also well-behaved to have finitely many connected components, then $M$ is algebraic.